 How often do the contractions occur? | Contractions are irregular.
 They don’t get closer together. | Consistently stronger and closer together. |

-How long do they last? | Unpredictable. | Last between 30 to 90 seconds. |
+How long do they last? | Varying amounts. | Between 30 to 90 seconds. |

 Do they change if you move? | Walking or changing positions makes them stop. | The contractions don’t change or get worse when you walk or shift positions. |

-How strong are the contractions? | They vary from weak to strong.
-Or they start strong, then get weak. | They get stronger and more intense.
+How strong are the contractions? | They vary, but you’re still able to walk, talk and go about your day. | They get stronger and more intense.
 Talking or walking is difficult. |

 Where is the pain felt on your body? | In the front of your belly. | In your cervix, belly or lower back.
 Pain can be felt throughout your body. |

-What other symptoms of labor are present? | Usually none. | Your water may break, or you might have a bloody show or lose your mucus plug. |
+What other symptoms of labor are present? | Usually, none. | Your water may break, or you might have a bloody show or lose your mucus plug. |

 Questions To Ask | ||